The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Introduction

 The recent breakthroughs in observational astrophysics, including the detection of gravitational waves by LIGO/Virgo collaborations and the imaging of the supermassive black holes M87* and Sgr A* by the Event Horizon Telescope (EHT) \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}, have opened a new era for probing strong gravity regimes and black hole spacetimes.
-These observations provide crucial opportunities to test the predictions of general relativity, particularly through the study of gravitational lensing and black hole shadows, and have further intensified interest in this field \citep{Kuang:2022xjp, Kumar:2023jgh}.
-In modified gravity theories, black hole lensing has special properties that can specify deviations from general relativity.
+These observations provide crucial opportunities to test the predictions of GR, particularly through the study of gravitational lensing and black hole shadows, and have further intensified interest in this field \citep{Hsieh:2021scb,Ghosh:2020spb,Islam:2021dyk,Islam:2021ful,Kuang:2022xjp,Kumar:2023jgh,Kumar:2020owy,Afrin:2021imp,Kumar:2020hgm,Kumar:2019pjp}.
+In modified gravity theories, black hole lensing has special properties that can specify deviations from GR.
 For example, \citep{Chen:2009eu} explored the gravitational lensing phenomenon in Horava-Lifshitz gravity, whereas \citep{Wei:2014dka} investigated Eddington-inspired Born-Infeld black holes.
+Studies of strong gravitational lensing in 4D Einstein–Gauss–Bonnet gravity have been carried out \cite{Islam:2020xmy,Kumar:2020sag}.
 Similarly, the effects of extra dimensions were studied in Kaluza-Klein black holes \citep{Liu:2010wh, Chen:2011ef}, and non-commutative black holes were analyzed by \citep{Ding:2010dc, Ding:2011az}.
 The role of plasma in lensing was examined by \citep{Liu:2016eju, Bisnovatyi-Kogan:2017kii}, showing how refractive effects alter image positions and magnifications.
 Recent work has also focused on black holes in exotic environments, such as those with scalar hair \citep{Zhang:2017vap}, tidal charges \citep{Horvath:2012ru}, or immersed in magnetic fields \citep{Kuang:2022ojj}.
 The latter is especially essential for astrophysical black holes, as magnetic fields are widespread in active galactic nuclei (AGN) and can considerably alter photon paths \cite{Adler:2022qtb}.
-The interaction of strong lensing and black hole shadows has been investigated to establish observational restrictions \cite{Kuang:2022xjp,Zhao:2024hep}.
+The interaction of strong lensing and black hole shadows has been investigated to establish observational restrictions \cite{Kuang:2022xjp,Zhao:2024hep,Walia:2021emv,Kumar:2022fqo,Kumar:2023jgh,Vachher:2024ait,Vachher:2025ytg,Abdujabbarov:2016hnw}.
 In this study, we investigate the strong gravitational lensing features of Kerr black holes in a uniform magnetic field, a scenario inspired by the magnetized surroundings of AGN.
+Studies have also explored magnetized black holes as gravitational lenses \cite{Konoplya:2006gg} and analyzed particle motion in the Preston–Poisson spacetime \cite{Konoplya:2006qr}.
+Further developments include investigations of black hole shadows and lensing in the Melvin universe \cite{Junior:2021dyw} and in Einstein–Maxwell–dilaton spacetimes under strong magnetic fields \cite{Junior:2021svb}.

 Among the most well-established exact solutions of GR are the Kerr black holes, representing rotating, uncharged black holes in vacuum \cite{Kerr:1963ud}.
 While the classic Kerr solution assumes asymptotic flatness, astrophysical black holes are often surrounded by matter and magnetic fields.
 Indeed, high magnetic fields are expected near compact objects and AGN, which are critical for launching jets and structuring accretion flows.
 This supports the study of magnetic black holes as more realistic astrophysical models.